-Leopards and jaguars, legends of the animal kingdom that are very difficult to tell apart.
+Leopards and jaguars are legends of the animal kingdom that are very difficult to tell apart.

-They are wild cat members of the Panthera genus, along with lion and tiger.
+They are wild cat members of the Panthera genus, along with lions and tigers.
 These are the only animals capable of making a roar and are the most fearsome predators in the wild.

-Here are the top 12 differences that will help you understand jaguar vs leopard.
+Below are the top 15 differences that will help you understand jaguar vs leopard.

-The easiest way to tell the difference is to think about where you are.
+The easiest way to tell the jaguar leopard difference is to think about where you are.

 Leopards are native to Africa and parts of the Middle East and Asia.
-The vast majority of this population is found in East and Southern Africa.
+You can find the vast majority of this population in East and Southern Africa.

-Wild jaguars can only be found in South and Central America, with most of the population residing in the Amazon.
+You can only find wild jaguars in South and Central America, with most of the population residing in the Amazon.

 Of course, you could see both in a zoo.
-But who wants to see captive animals when they can be experienced in the wild!
+But who wants to see captive animals when you can admire them in the wild!

 Leopard rosettes are small and tightly packed.

-Jaguar are larger although this isn’t immediately distinguishable.
+Jaguars are larger, although this isn’t immediately distinguishable.
 They weigh similar to humans, with males ranging from 60-100 kg (132-220 lb), yet sometimes getting as big as 150 kg (330 lb).

 Both species are sexually dimorphic, which means that the females are smaller and lighter.
-For jaguars this difference is only 10%.
-However, female leopards can be up to 30% lighter than the males.
+For jaguars, this difference is only 10%.
+However, female leopards can be up to 30% lighter than males.

-Leopard and jaguar are virtually the same height, with the average South American cat just a couple of centimetres taller than an African leopard at the shoulder.
+Leopards and jaguars are virtually the same height, with the average South American cat just a couple of centimeters taller than an African leopard at the shoulder.

 Body shape is the easiest trick when comparing jaguar vs leopard.